capsule-console/capsule.d/docs/directives.md

 _.half [numbers...]_

-The **half** directive is used to insert 16-bit half-words of the given values in an initialized section, such as a _data_ or _rodata_ section.
+The **half** directive is used to insert 16-bit half-words of the given values in an initialized section, such as a _.data_ or _.rodata_ section.

 Using the directive in an uninitialized section such as a _bss_ section is not allowed and will normally result in a compiler error.
-Using it in an executable section such as a _text_ section will normally result in a warning.
+Using it in an executable section such as a _.text_ section will normally result in a warning.

 It expects one or more comma-separated number values as its arguments,